 New technologies will also take center stage in obtaining the goal of zero fatalities.
 The introduction of blind spot sensor devices, advanced braking systems and rearview cameras will make the goal of zero traffic fatalities a stronger possibility within the next 30 years.

-If you have been involved in an accident, you need an experienced car accident lawyer.
+If you have been involved in an accident, you need an experienced auto accident attorney in Tulsa.
 Contact the Edwards Law Firm for a free review of your case.